The School of Architecture is a member of the Association of Collegiate Schools of Architecture and the Association of Collegiate Schools of Planning.

 |Roxanne Williamson Endowed Scholarship|

-Incoming students may wish to contact local chapters of the American Institute of Architects, the American Society of Interior Designers, the International Interior Design Association, and the University’s Texas Exes, as well as other civic organizations, for information about locally sponsored scholarships.
-Students are also encouraged to contact the University’s Office of Financial Aid for information about other merit- and need-based scholarships.
+Additionally, there are scholarships provided by the American Architectural Foundation, the American Institute of Architects, the Texas Architectural Foundation, the Texas Society of Architects, and the Texas American Planning Association.
+Incoming students may wish to contact local chapters of the American Institute of Architects, the American Society of Interior Designers, the International Interior Design Association, the University’s Texas Exes, and other civic organizations about scholarship opportunities.

-In the School of Architecture, the undergraduate dean’s office, located in Goldsmith Hall 2.116, and the academic adviser’s office, located in Goldsmith Hall 2.118, are responsible for providing information and advice to undergraduate students.
-An important aspect of the advising system is the third-year portfolio requirement described in the section Third-year Portfolio Review Requirement later in Admission and Registration.
+In the School of Architecture, the Student Affairs dean’s office, located in Goldsmith Hall 2.116, and the Undergraduate Office, located in Sutton Hall 2.126, are responsible for providing information and advice to undergraduate students.
+An important aspect of the advising system is the portfolio requirement described in the section Portfolio Review Requirement later in Admission and Registration.
 The student should also consult Degree Audit in the Graduation section.

-The Career Services Center, located in Sutton Hall 2.126, serves the students and alumni of the School of Architecture by offering career development and job search resources, connecting them to employers, mentors, and key professionals.
+The Career Services office, located in Sutton Hall 3.128, serves the students and alumni of the School of Architecture by offering career development and job search resources, connecting them to employers and key professionals.

 The Undergraduate Architecture Student Council (UASC) represents all School of Architecture undergraduate students through the promotion and development of an awareness of the built environment and serves as a nucleus for student activities.
 The UASC acts as a liaison between students and faculty members as well as administrators.

-Alpha Rho Chi (APX) is a professional/social co-ed fraternity for architecture and the allied arts that promotes the artistic, scientific, and practical proficiency of its members and the profession.
+Alpha Rho Chi (APX) is a professional and social co-ed fraternity for architecture and the allied arts that promotes the artistic, scientific, and practical proficiency of its members and the profession.
 The Dinocrates Chapter at The University of Texas at Austin unites students from various years and studies through philanthropic and professional activities.

 American Institute of Architecture Students (AIAS) is a professional organization whose mission is to promote excellence, appreciation, and advancement of architecture, and to enrich communities in a spirit of collaboration.
 AIAS strives to provide a sense of community and a forum for sharing different views.